-Steps to conduct the research: TA 1: Identify computational parameters that characterize individual mood dynamics
+Steps to conduct the research: Technical Area 1: Identify computational parameters that characterize individual mood dynamics

-There are several different tasks to study mood changes induced in response to positive and negative stimuli.
-From images, reading written statements, watching video clips, or receiving and losing monetary amounts, participants are exposed in such experiments to happy and sad stimuli and then they are rating how they feel.
-These tasks, however, typically have not been designed to generate repeatedly the same mood trajectory in participants, and even more so, to maintain a fixed mood value and clamp mood over time.
-Therefore, the question of the underlying parameters of different mood dynamics could not be experimentally studied or answered.
-A recent methodology we developed termed the Mood-Machine-Interface (MMI), was designed for these purposes exactly, enabling to create parametric mood changes with high effect-sizes across different individuals and within the same individual over time.
-The task was so far developed to recalculate in real-time individualized reward and loss and Prediction Error stimuli, such that they compensate for between-individual differences and adaptation of individuals along the experiment.
-To do this the task is built from a classic Proportional-Integral (PI) control algorithm, which generates consistent mood changes (Figure 3).
+There are several different tasks used to study the mood changes induced in response to positive and negative stimuli.
+Whether viewing images, reading written statements, watching video clips, or receiving and losing monetary amounts, participants are exposed to happy and sad stimuli, then rate how they feel.
+These tasks, however, typically have not been designed to repeatedly generate the same mood trajectory in participants, and thus are not used to maintain a fixed mood value over time.
+Therefore, the underlying parameters of different mood dynamics cannot be experimentally studied or identified.
+A recent methodology we developed—termed the Mood-Machine-Interface (MMI)—was designed for these purposes exactly, enabling us to create parametric mood changes with large effect sizes both across different individuals and within the same individual over time.
+The MMI is able to calculate, in real-time, individualized reward and loss and Prediction Error stimuli, such that the stimuli vary according to between-individual differences and adapt to individuals over the time course of the experiment.
+The MMI uses a classic Proportional-Integral (PI) control algorithm, which generates consistent mood changes (Figure 3).